Updated June 6, 2023

 - Printing a header row.

 We will look at each way of creating a header one by one with the help of examples.

-How to Use Column Header in Excel?
+How to Use Column Headers in Excel?

 Example #1 – Freezing Row/Column

-- Use SUM formula in cell D19.
+- Use the SUM formula in cell D19.

-- After using the SUM formula the output is shown below.
+- After using the SUM formula, the output is shown below.